aaronrucker990/vpn-config-and-observ/README.md

 </p>
 <p>

-Once Proton Vpn is downloaded you can connect to the country you prefer, but for this lab if you examine I chose a Japan Server.
+Once Proton VPN is downloaded you can connect to the country you prefer, but for this lab if you examine I chose a Japan Server.

 </p>
 <br />